ShaRP: Explaining Rankings and Preferences with Shapley Values: Preliminaries and Notation

 Shapley values satisfy several natural axioms, including efficiency, symmetry, dummy, and additivity~\cite{shapley1953}, with additional useful properties, such as monotonicity, following from these axioms\cite{lundberg2017unified}.
-Efficiency states that the sum of the contributions of all features for item $\textbf{v}$ equals the QoI: $\sum_{i\in \mathcal{A}}\varphi_i(f,\textbf{v}) = f(\textbf{v})$.
-Using this property, a Shapley-value-based explanation can be used to reconstruct the outcome, potentially leading to the explanation being more actionable, as we argued in Example~\ref{ex:score_vs_rank}.
+Efficiency states that the sum of the contributions of all features for item $\textbf{v}$ equals the difference between the outcome $f(\textbf{v})$ and the average outcome: $\sum_{i\in \mathcal{A}}\varphi_i(f,\textbf{v}) = f(\textbf{v}) - \mathbb{E}_{\textbf{X}}[f(\textbf{X})]$~\cite{DBLP:conf/nips/CovertLL20,molnar2020interpretable}.
+Using this property, explanation can be used to reconstruct the outcome.
 We will use the efficiency property to define the fidelity metric for comparing explanations (Section~\ref{sec:metrics}).